 The Origin of Turrón and Its History

-The origin of turrón is uncertain and is not in Italy, as many believe.
-It is highly probable that the origins of artisanal turrón, the Christmas sweet currently produced in Jijona (Spain), are found somewhere within the Mediterranean basin.
+The origin of nougat is uncertain and is not in Italy, as many believe.
+In all likelihood, the origins of artisan nougat, the Christmas sweet currently made in Jijona (Spain), are found somewhere in the Mediterranean basin.

 Dozens of anecdotes have been told regarding the history of turrón.
 These range from the surname of a Barcelona pastry chef named ‘Turró’, an Arabic cooking competition, the legend of the Scandinavian princess’s turrón, to the ‘De Medicinis’ treatise.
 Regardless, many peoples have claimed its origin and invention, though throughout time, we always find its indelible mark on gastronomy, traveling from continent to continent and sweetening the great palaces of the entire world.

-Over the years, traditional turrón built its own identity and characteristics until it became a sweet synonymous with Christmas and the economic engine of an entire town, Jijona (Alicante).
-Would you like to know the history and origin of Jijona turrón?
-No need to check the encyclopedia; we provide all the information here:
+Over the years, traditional nougat built its own identity and characteristics until it became a sweet linked to Christmas and the economic engine of an entire town, Jijona (Alicante).
+Do you want to know the history and origin of Soft Almond nougat (Jijona)?
+Don’t look at the encyclopedia, we tell you all the information here:

-History and Origin of Jijona and Alicante turrón
+History and Origin of Jijona and Alicante nougat

 First Indications of the Origin of Turrón

-Currently, both Jijona turrón and Alicante turrón are manufactured artisanally in Jijona.
-However, all evidence suggests that its birthplace, the origin of the first turrón, is not located in this town in Alicante.
+Currently, both Soft Almond nougat (Jijona) and Hard Almond nougat (Alicante) are handcrafted in Jijona.
+However, all indications suggest that its birthplace, the origin of the first nougat, is not in this town of Alicante.

-It is true that soft turrón was invented in Jijona and hard turrón (Alicante) was also, to a certain extent, but it took about 1,000 years of history to reach the form we know today.
+It is true that soft nougat was invented in Jijona and hard nougat (Alicante) was also, to a certain extent, but it took about 1,000 years of history to reach the form we know today.

 As if it were an epic poem, the history of turrón must have begun somewhere near the Mediterranean Sea before the Christian era.
 Most likely, the ancient Greeks and Romans were already familiar with a very similar food and ate it during their long journeys.
 It is impossible not to think that its origin lies in a mixture of nuts and honey.
 This food is highly nutritious by nature, easy to prepare, resistant to the passage of time, and perfect for the few preservation methods available at the time.